London Buses route 347: History

 On 15 October 2005, the contract for the route passed from First London to Blue Triangle.
 The route was retained by Blue Triangle on 16 October 2010.

 On 17 October 2015, the route passed to Arriva Kent Thameside before transferring to Arriva London in January 2016 following a restructure of bus operations by Arriva.

 In March 2023, Transport for London launched a public consultation on proposals to withdraw the route, being partially replaced by an extension of route 497.
 In January 2024, it was confirmed that the route would not be withdrawn, instead continuing to operate under review.

 In December 2024, following the extension of route 346 and further review, it was confirmed that the route would be withdrawn.
 Route 347 was withdrawn on 18 January 2025.

-The route was partially replaced by the extension of route 346 between Harold Wood and Cranham, route 370 between Romford Station and West Road in South Ockendon, route 174 and route 498 between Romford Station and Gallows Corner as well as Essex commerical service 269 between Clay Tye Road and Ockendon Station.
+The route was partially replaced by the extension of route 346 between Harold Wood and Cranham, route 370 between Romford Station and West Road in South Ockendon, route 174 and route 498 between Romford Station and Gallows Corner as well as Essex commercial service 269 between Clay Tye Road and Ockendon Station.